 Gluten-Free Flours as Air Fryer Breading

 I started this recipe using blanched almond flour on cod.
-While almond flour works well as a breading for my Air Fryer Chicken Tenders Salad and Air Fryer Shrimp Taco Bowl recipes, it turned out mushy on cod.
+While almond flour works well as a breading for my Low FODMAP Air Fryer Chicken Salad and Low FODMAP Air Fryer Shrimp Taco Bowl recipes, it turned out mushy on cod.
 I switched to tapioca flour and cassava flour with similar results.
-Cassava flour, while it works well as a breading for chicken (as in my Air Fryer + Instant Pot Sweet and Sour Chicken), did not work well as a breading for fish.
+Cassava flour, while it works well as a breading for chicken (as in my Low FODMAP Air Fryer + Instant Pot Sweet and Sour Chicken), did not work well as a breading for fish.
 Plus, according to FODMAP Friendly, cassava flour is only low FODMAP in servings of about 15 grams, which is about 1 heaping tablespoon per serving.
 While that's more than enough flour for sweet and sour chicken, it's not enough to bread two servings of fish.

 I've tried gluten-free all-purpose flour with other air fryer recipes.
 Generally speaking, it doesn't hold together well as a breading in the air fryer.
 Since fish is so difficult to bread, I didn't even attempt gluten-free all-purpose flour to bread it.